Abbreviations

 WMK | Watermark |

-Grading and terminology used in this catalogue for coins & banknotes
+COINS & BANKNOTES - Grading & terminology used in this catalogue

 Proof: Proof coins are struck using specially hardened dies & highly polished blanks.
 The result is great clarity & depth of detail.
-Modern proofs contrast a brilliant mirror background against delicately frosted detail.
+Most modern proofs (1966 onwards) contrast a brilliant mirror background against delicately

 Brilliant Uncirculated (B/Unc) or choice Unc: Uncirculated, but with higher than normal sheen.